Field Engagements

 Thrive Rural Open Field sessions are relaxed virtual gatherings where practitioners and leaders from rural and Native nation communities can meet, share stories, swap lessons, and build community.

-Join us and hear practical techniques from seasoned practitioners that you can implement in your work.
+Join us to hear practical techniques and get all types of rural resources from seasoned practitioners you can implement in your work.
 Sign up for our mailing list to make sure you’re invited to our next gathering!

 Five high school students sit around a table in the library